vaikunthd/Walmart-Sales-Forecast/README.md

 ![Walmart Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Walmart_logo.svg/320px-Walmart_logo.svg.png)

+## 📝 Background

+Accurate sales forecasting is crucial for large retailers like Walmart to optimize inventory, staffing, and supply chain operations.
+By leveraging historical sales data and advanced machine learning models, this project seeks to provide actionable insights that can support business decision-making and improve operational efficiency.

 ## 📊 Project Overview

 This project aims to forecast Walmart's weekly sales using historical data and machine learning techniques.
 By analyzing various factors such as store details, department information, and external influences like holidays, I strive to predict future sales accurately.